 This recipe is healthy and full of a complementary range of flavors and textures.
 It is a fun weeknight dinner to break out and serve alongside some Thai green papaya salad or double up on the mango salsa and enjoy some chips as an appetizer.

-- 1 to 3 Thai bird's eye chile (finely chopped, to taste; divided)
+1 to 3 Thai bird's eye chiles, finely chopped, to taste, divided

 Note: While there are multiple steps to these lettuce cups, this recipe is broken down into workable categories to help you better plan for preparation and cooking.

 Mix all the salsa ingredients together.
 Taste and adjust as necessary.
 Once you are happy with the results, cover and refrigerate until serving, allowing enough time for the flavors to meld.

 In a wide pot or sauté pan, heat canola oil on medium-high heat.
 Add the ground turkey, breaking up any large clumps.
 After it’s cooked, drain excess liquid.